Rebilly/api-definitions/WRITING-STYLE.md

 ### Operations

-- Start all operation descriptions with an active verb (Retrieves, Adds, Creates, Updates, Deletes, Sets, Specifies ...)
+- Start all operation descriptions with an active verb, such as Retrieves, Adds, Creates, Updates, Deletes, Sets, Specifies, and more.
 - Describe what the operation does.
   Use verb phrases for operation descriptions.
   For example, "Retrieves customer information with a specified ID."
-- Do not start with an imperative (Create, Retrieve, Merge ...).
+- Do not start with an imperative, such as Create, Retrieve, Merge, and more.
   The user may read this as a command.
 - Avoid starting with "The" or "A".
   Omit articles for ease of reading.